usnistgov/ARIAC/docs/competition/challenges.rst

 ---------------------------

-The subfield :inline-yaml:`human` of :inline-yaml:`challenges` is used to describe a human challenge.
+The subfield :yaml:`human` of :yaml:`challenges` is used to describe a human challenge.
 The relevant fields for this agility challenge are listed below.

   * :inline-yaml:`behavior`: The behavior of the human operator.
 The possible values are: